-I have been working on building this course in my free time during the last 2.5-years (since mid 2019).
+I have been working on building this course in my free time during the last 3.5-years.
 I was a production engineer/manager for 5-years at an oil company and the last 7-years+ I have been working for myself and been out in the field doing FL Shots and Dyno testing, so I know the theory and the actual field practice.
 Since starting Downhole Diagnostic, I have been saving and cataloguing interesting sets of fluid level and dynamometer data: I saved it as a reference for myself and thought maybe I would write a book some day and share it all.
 I later realized, video learning would be a much better format and so in 2019, in my free time (…I have a family and full time job), I have been steadily creating this course.
 Since I have been compiling the course for so long, anytime I came across an interesting example case, I would record the important data and throw it in the course.

 It has been a long arduous road, but I am almost finished and the course is looking really good!
 I hope for the course to be out by mid-2022, but life has been busy so it might be the end of 2022 (so just sign up and I will notify you).
 It has taken much longer than I anticipated as I am a perfectionist (which can sometimes be to my own detriment…but if you have seen any of my presentations at forums, you can see I take pride in building quality slides).
 I am nearly finished making my 3rd and final run through the slides (polishing) and then the next step will be to record.
 It will be a computer based course that you pay for, have access to for several months and you can take it at your own pace when you have time.
 I anticipate it will be around a 3-day class (three eight-hour days), but I’m not exactly sure how long it will be until I get it recorded.
 It will be broken into sections and I have a detailed outline of the sections, so you can watch it straight through or skip around as you please.